Skip to Main Content

 What types of productions need a travel coordinator in Peru?

-Any production involving travel within Peru, whether domestic or international, benefits from a dedicated coordinator.
-Multi-location shoots across Lima, Cusco, Arequipa, Trujillo, and Iquitos, productions with talent travelling from different regions, and international co-productions all require someone managing the logistics.
+Any production that involves travel within Peru, whether domestic or global, gains from a dedicated coordinator.
+Multi-site shoots across Lima, Cusco, Arequipa, Trujillo, and Iquitos all need one.
+So do shoots with talent travelling from other regions and global co-productions, which each need someone to run the logistics.

 How do you match a travel coordinator to my production?

-We assess the scale and complexity of your travel needs in Peru, including the number of travellers, destinations involved, and any visa or documentation requirements, then recommend coordinators experienced with Peruvian productions of similar scope.
+We check the size and range of your travel needs in Peru.
+This means the number of travellers, the places involved, and any visa or records needs.
+We then suggest a team skilled with Peruvian shoots of similar scope.

 ACT 04 — On Set